nmarsollier/viaduct/shared/codegen/impldocs/bytecodegen.md

 <img src="./2%20layer%20codegen.jpg">

 From a correctness perspective, this introduced a challenge that we will illustrate in a sequence of modifications to the above diagram.
-Note that the unboxed text in the diagram (GraphQL, Km+Ct-bodies, and classfiles) all represent _data structures._  In the following diagram we depicte the "surface area" of those data structures:
+Note that the unboxed text in the diagram (GraphQL, Km+Ct-bodies, and classfiles) all represent _data structures._  In the following diagram we depict the "surface area" of those data structures:

 <center><img src="./2%20layer%20codegen%20with%20surface%20area.jpg"></center>